Mombo Camp offers fantastic game viewing and luxurious accommodation

-Each tent also has its own lounge, incorporating a couple of sofas with a coffee table and a small selection of reference books.
-There is a cleverly disguised minibar/fridge, in the form of a converted travellers chest covered in linen, which is stocked with soft drinks, beers and cider, plus a tea and coffee station and a writing desk with a stack of international plug adaptors (including US and British configurations).
+Each tent has its own lounge, incorporating a couple of sofas with a coffee table and a small selection of reference books.
+As well as a cleverly disguised minibar/fridge, in the form of a converted travelling chest covered in linen, is stocked with soft drinks, beers and cider, there’s a tea and coffee station and a writing desk with a stack of international plug adaptors (including US and British configurations).

 Another section of the tent houses an open-plan bathroom, which boasts his and hers showers and basins.
 A toilet is housed in a separate cubicle and a door leads out to an open-air shower, again with views across the floodplain.
 Shampoo, conditioner, body lotion and soap are all provided.

 At the front of each tent is a wooden deck where some very comfortable chairs face the floodplain.
 This decking extends to house a sala bed, a great place to catch a siesta after all the early morning starts.

 Mombo's activities focus solely on morning and afternoon 4WD game drives.
+(The rules of Moremi Game Reserve prohibit night drives and walking safaris.)
 The camp lies in one of the most fertile sections of the Okavango Delta, where the high nutrient content in the soil supports a vast food web which in turn leads to great game densities.
-On our last visit to Mombo in April 2013, we spent a good few hours following a pride of lions as they stalked a herd of red lechwe, unsuccessfully as it turned out.
-We also spent time with a leopard on the prowl.
-On a previous trip we also experienced a large pack of hyena at dusk, a surreal and almost spooky experience as the alpha-female began calling at last light.
+On our last visit to Mombo Camp in April 2013, we spent time with a leopard on the prowl, and a good few hours following a pride of lions as they stalked a herd of red lechwe, albeit unsuccessfully.
+On a previous trip we also experienced a large pack of hyena at dusk, a surreal and almost spooky experience as the alpha-female began calling in the last light of the day.